 My personal best is the 15 minutes FTP Warm-up Ride with Matt Wilpers.

 Apart from rides, the peloton app has several strength classes that are great for seniors too.
 They can be used as a single workout, or in the combination with peloton rides or other classes.

-My best recommendation is to try 10 minutes Full Body Warm up with Andy Speer.
+My best recommendation is to try a 10-minute Full Body Warm up with Andy Speer.

-Glutes and legs strength classes are specifically designed to work your lower body.
 The duration ranges from 5 to 30 minutes.
-I highly recommend this class for seniors because it helps to increase the strength, works on balance and stability.
+I highly recommend this class for seniors because it helps to increase their hip strength, and improve their balance and stability.

 My best recommendation is to try 20 minute Strength and Glutes Class with Adrian Williams.

 6. Upper / Lower Body Strength

 Upper and Lower Body Strength class is a series of classes that works your shoulders, arms, back, and chest muscles.